Manu343726/telegram-reactive/README.md

 The `usingstdcpp2019::urp` API implements an event stream API similar to [Rx](http://reactivex.io/).
-This bot is an example of integrating that API into the [tgbot_cpp API](https://github.com/reo7sp/tgbot-cpp) to compose powerfull Telegram message handling mechanisms.
+This bot is an example of integrating that API into the [tgbot_cpp API](https://github.com/reo7sp/tgbot-cpp) to compose powerful Telegram message handling mechanisms.
 To do so, the example `bop.cpp` implements a `ReactiveBot` class that subscribes to any user message sent to the Telegram bot with `TgBot::EventBroadcaster::onAnyMessage()` and sends them through the